How We Became Mortgage-Free In Five Years

 We refined our budget over the years as it wasn’t something we used until I began blogging, and now we offer our budget accessible to our fans.

-We’ve kept the budget simple, but most people want simple over complicated because budgeting isn’t something people line up for, as it can be pretty dull unless you are a numbers nerd like I am.
+We’ve kept the budget simple, but most people want simple over complicated because budgeting isn’t something people line up for.

 Family Planning